ehelbig1/ehelbig1.github.io/_posts/2021-02-26-vulnerabilities-open-redirect.markdown

 Open redircect vulnerabilites occur when the destination the browser is being redirected to can be manipulated by the user.

+# How to Find Open Redirect Vulnerabilities

+When looking for Open Redirect vulnerabilites in an application you will keep an eye out for any requests that include a parameter that specifies a redirect URL.
+Sometimes this will be obvious by naming conventions such as a parameter name <em>redirect_url</em> or something similar.
+Othertimes, these parameters may be obfuscated and could be single characters.
+Take note of the responses that you recieve from the server for any indication that you are being redirected and explore if that URL is vulnerable.

+As we'll see later, there are several different ways that redirects are handled and as such, there are several areas to explore when searching for Open Redirect vulnerabilities.

 # Parameter Based Attacks

 As stated earlier, one type of open redirect vulnerability is when a redirect URL is passed as a URL parameter.
 An attacker is able to modify the value of this parameter and if the server doesn't validate the value then a user could be redirected to a malicious site.